What are Business Intelligence tools and what are their benefits?

-Step 3: Validate and analyse all the information from the Business Intelligence vendors.
+Step 3: Validate and analyze all the information from the Business Intelligence vendors.

 Step 4: Make a short list for a proof-of-concept and choose the one that suits your needs best.

 We all know that selecting the right software can be a very labor intensive process.
-We have assisted organisations in this process for more than 25 years and we have therefore developed a powerful instrument: the Business Intelligence tools Survey 2014.
+We have assisted organizations in this process for more than 25 years and we have therefore developed a powerful instrument: the Business Intelligence tools Survey 2015.